chaswiso/Portfolio/Test Plan.md

 ### Automated Regression Testing
 - validate legacy test scenarios work properly
 ### Post Deployment Testing
-- production testing and wheels up!
+- production checkout and wheels up!
 ## Hardware Requirements
 > What physical devices will be required to test this release?
 ### Desktop